Blagoy Ivanov: Ultimate Fighting Championship

 On April 25, 2018, it was reported that Ivanov was signed by Ultimate Fighting Championship.
 He made his UFC debut against former UFC Heavyweight champion Junior dos Santos on July 14 at UFC Fight Night 133.
 He lost the fight via unanimous decision.

 In his second fight for the promotion, Ivanov faced Ben Rothwell on March 9, 2019 at UFC Fight Night 146.
 He won the fight by unanimous decision.

 In his third fight with the company, Ivanov faced Tai Tuivasa on June 8, 2019 at UFC 238.
 He won the fight by unanimous decision.

 Ivanov faced Derrick Lewis on November 2, 2019 at UFC 244.
 He lost the fight via split decision.

 Ivanov was scheduled to face Augusto Sakai on May 9, 2020 at UFC 250.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout eventually took place on May 30, 2020 at UFC on ESPN: Woodley vs. Burns.
 He lost the fight via a split decision.

 Ivanov was expected to face Marcin Tybura on March 27, 2021 at UFC 260.
 However, Ivanov was pulled from the bout, citing injury.

 Ivanov faced Marcos Rogério de Lima on May 7, 2022 at UFC 274.
 He won the fight via unanimous decision.

 Ivanov faced Marcin Tybura on February 4, 2023 at UFC Fight Night 218.
 He lost the fight via unanimous decision.

+Ivanov faced Alexander Romanov at UFC on ESPN 48 on 1 July 2023.
+He lost the fight by unanimous decision.

+On July 20, 2023, it was announced that Ivanov was no longer on the UFC roster.

+PFL

+Ivanov debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost his bout against Sergei Bilostenniy by unanimous decision.

+On 4 September 2024, Ivanov was suspended from competition by USADA until January 2026 because of a failed test for anabolic steroids.